CodingHelpLine/Java-Algorithms/BubbleSort/README.txt

 The element A[0] is compared with A[1], Element A[1] with A[2], and so on until the List or Array is sorted.

-Benchmarking of algorith: Record time of execution, number of swaps and Comparisons.
+Benchmarking of the algorithm: Record time of execution, the number of swaps, and Comparisons.